 Protein is one of the macronutrients that serve many benefits, from muscle building to recovery and regeneration.
 Proteins are also the building blocks of the skin, bones, and blood.
 Quinoa is one of the best sources of protein as it contains a good 8 grams of protein per cup.

 You also need protein to produce enzymes.
 These will then be responsible for the production, regulation, and storage of hormones and other body chemicals.

 You cannot have protein without amino acids, and although there are many, nine of them are essential.
 Any nutrients called “essential” are needed by the body, but your body cannot produce them so you need to consume them as food.

 Quinoa, fortunately, contains all nine of these essential amino acids:

-5. Quinoa Is a Source of Magnesium
+5. Quinoa Is a Source of Magnesium and Other Important Nutrients

 In one of the 2008 studies, elderly people with diabetes may also benefit from taking magnesium.
 The mineral may help reduce the symptoms of depression.